hayden0729/berrybush/README.md

 - Render engine and new material editing interface
 - Verifier to catch possible mistakes in model data

-BerryBush is targeted at Blender 3.3 LTS on Windows, but Blender 3.4 is also supported.
-Other operating systems should work, but are untested.
+BerryBush has been tested on Windows and MacOS.
+It's targeted at Blender 3.3 LTS, but works with Blender 3.4 as well.
 Wider support is planned in the future.
 A more detailed summary of BerryBush's current scope and limitations can be found [here](https://github.com/hayden0729/berrybush/wiki/Scope-and-Limitations).

 # Installation